TPO Versus PVC Roofing: Which Is Better for Your Roof?

 a black PVC roof

-PVC (polyvinyl chloride) is a thermoplastic roofing material featuring heat-welded seams.
+PVC (polyvinyl chloride) is a strong but flexible thermoplastic roofing material featuring heat-welded seams.

 • Its heat-welded seams form a watertight barrier, making it less likely to leak.